GUIDE 2024

 • Some experience in writing long-form content on a variety of subjects

-These books can also take the form of troubleshooting guides for software programs.
-In this role, they have to account for all the possible problems the program could run into and explain solutions for each one.
+These books can also serve as troubleshooting guides for software programs.
+In this role, they have to account for all the possible problems the program could encounter and explain solutions for each one.

 Assembly Manuals